aniketraj1111/Polygon-Proof-of-Stake/NFT721_Eth_to_Polygon/README.md

 npx hardhat run scripts/batchTransfer.js --network goerli
 ```
 ## Author
-This project is authored by Kislay Kaushal.
+This project is authored by Aniket Raj

 ## License
 This project is licensed under the MIT License.
 Feel free to make a copy of the project and use it for your own purposes.